JordanRobo/Mercury/README.md

-# MercuryCMS
+# Mercury CMS

-MercuryCMS is a high-performance headless Content Management System (CMS) designed to provide a lightning-fast and flexible backend solution for building highly customizable frontends.
+Mercury CMS is a high-performance headless Content Management System (CMS) designed to provide a lightning-fast and flexible backend solution for building highly customizable frontends.
 Inspired by the Roman god of speed and messengers, MercuryCMS delivers unparalleled performance and scalability, empowering developers to create exceptional digital experiences.

 ## Project Structure